How Much Food Do You Need for a Party? A Complete Planning Guide

 Cocktail Hour (1-2 hours, no other food)

 Plan 3-4 appetizer pieces per person.
-If you're serving a variety of appetizers, people naturally eat less because they're tasting multiple things.
-Examples:
+When you're offering a variety, people naturally eat a bit less of each thing since they're sampling several.
+For example:

 - For 20 people: 60-80 pieces total (mix of 3-4 types)